 Over the years of extended use, nearly 80% of seniors develop foot problems.
-Common foot problems in seniors include arthritis, ingrown toenails, flat foot, diabetic foot ulcers, gout, bunions, hammertoes, stress fractures, fungal infections, and more.
+Common foot problems in seniors include arthritis, ingrown toenails, flat feet, diabetic foot ulcers, gout, bunions, hammertoes, stress fractures, fungal infections, and more.
 Some of these problems arise from everyday activity and health problems such as arthritis and diabetes.
 Still, the issue for many is inappropriate footwear.

 As foot problems develop with age, people often do not realize that improper shoes can cause or worsen these problems.
 Aging causes poor foot circulation, loss of fat and cushion in the feet, and foot skin and nails to dry out.
 This means seniors should not wear the same shoes worn for most of their lives when their feet were healthy.